factopolis/factopolis/content/claims/boy-scout-leader-called-trump-to-call-speech-greatest-ever-made-to-them/_index.md

 ---
-title: Leader of Boy Scouts Called Trump To Call Speech Greatest Ever Made to Them
+title: Leader of Boy Scouts called Trump to call speech greatest ever made to them
 summary: Trump's Press Secretary had to walk this one back.
 checks:
   - checker: politifact